Stochastic wave equation with L\'evy white noise: Introduction

 We should also mention that there exists an alternative way for studying SPDEs, using cylindrical processes as noise, and there is a vast literature dedicated to stochastic evolution equations with this type of noise.
 We refer the reader to the excellent monograph \cite{PZ07} and the references therein.
 The recent papers \cite{jakubowski-riedle17,kosmala-riedle21} contain significant advances on stochastic integration with respect to cylindrical L\'evy noise, while \cite{griffiths-riedle21} gives a comparison between the cylindrical approach and the random field approach, which complements the similar comparison that was done in \cite{dalang-quer11} in the Gaussian case.

-On the other hand, SDEs driven by L\'evy processes have been in the literature as long as their Brownian motion counterparts, as their origin can be traced back to It\^o's memoir \cite{ito51}.
-But beginning with the 1970's, the interest in these type of equations has diminished, being shadowed by the success of Stroock and Varadhan theory of diffusion processes, which had opened the door for connections with so many other areas.
-Although during this time, many breakthrough contributions were made to the area of SDEs driven by L\'evy processes (or more generally, by discontinuous semi-martingales), and several excellent monographs were published on this subject (for instance \cite{applebaum09}, \cite{protter}, \cite{bichteler02}, \cite{JS} to mention just a few, listed here in the order of their accessibility for a general reader working in probability theory), this area did not grow as fast as its Gaussian counterpart.
+SDEs driven by L\'evy processes have been in the literature as long as their Brownian motion counterparts, as their origin can be traced back to It\^o's memoir \cite{ito51}.
+There exist many breakthrough contributions to the area of SDEs driven by L\'evy processes (or more generally, by discontinuous semi-martingales), and several excellent monographs were published on this subject (for instance \cite{applebaum09}, \cite{protter}, \cite{bichteler02}, \cite{JS}).
+But the study of SPDEs driven by L\'evy noise using the random field approach is not so well-developed as the Gaussian case.
+The majority of the existing works have focused so far only on the stochastic heat equation.

-It is therefore not surprising that the study of SPDEs driven by L\'evy noise is lacking far behind the spectacular developments that exist in the literature for the Gaussian case.
-But this is about to change, due to the efforts of a new generation of researchers such as Carsten Chong, who have brought new perspectives to this area in the recent years.
 We recall below some known results for the heat equation, which are relevant for the present article.
 But first, we need to introduce some notation.

 Throughout this article, we let $L=\{L(A);A \in \cB_0(\bR_{+} \times \bR^d)\}$ be a {\em pure-jump L\'evy space-time white noise}, defined on a complete probability space $(\Omega,\cF,\bP)$: